The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 The island's alias, Isla Muertos, gives clue to a more remote history: indians had used it as a burial post and still you can see graves there, nowadays christianized with crosses.

-With an average of 120 weekly visitors, Tortuga Island is the most popular of Costa Rica's islands.
+With emerald waters and palm studded white sand beaches Tortuga Islands is the most popular of Costa Rica's islands.

 These islands are protected seabird sanctuaries and off limits for visitors.
 With binoculars, birdwatchers can nevertheless enjoy birdwatching from a boat.